jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 ```

 ## 9 - Conceptual Aside - Javascript and undefined
-**Undefined** - is a special value, a keyword that JavaScript sets up to all variables during a creation phase of execution context.
+`undefined` - is a special value, a keyword that JavaScript sets up to all variables during a creation phase of execution context.

 ## 10 - The Execution Context - Code Execution
 In the execution phase JS engine runs your code line by line.